PrezzaTechnologies/slate/source/index.html.md

 <aside class="warning">This documentation is for Checkbox 7 which has not been released yet.
 For current API documentation please visit <a href="https://www.checkbox.com/developer-center/">https://www.checkbox.com/developer-center/</a></aside>

 The Checkbox API is a REST-based JSON API that utilizes OAuth 2.0.
-The documentation on this page is organized by API Endpoint and code examples are provided in shell.
+The documentation on this page is organized by API Endpoint and code examples are provided in shell, ruby, and python.

 To use our API you will need a active Checkbox 7 account.
 The API documentation provided is valid for both On-Premise and Checkbox Online customers.